Curtis Mayfield: Personal life

-Mayfield was married twice.
-He had 10 children from different relationships.
-At the time of his death he was married to Altheida Mayfield.
-Together they had six children.
+Mayfield was married twice and had 10 children from three different relationships: two from his first marriage to Helen Mayfield, two with a woman named Diane, and six with his second wife, Altheida Mayfield, whom he was married to until his death.

 Accident

 On August 13, 1990, Mayfield became paralyzed from the neck down after stage lighting equipment fell on him while he was being introduced at an outdoor concert at Wingate Field in Flatbush, Brooklyn, New York.
 Two years after the accident, he sang the second verse of a remake of "Let's Do It Again" being produced by Gary Katz by the Repercussions for All Men Are Brothers: A Tribute to Curtis Mayfield, while lying on his back in the recording studio.
 Although he was unable to play the guitar, he continued to compose and sing, which he found he could do by lying down and letting gravity pull down on his chest and lungs.
 The 1996 album New World Order was recorded in this way, with vocals sometimes recorded in single lines at a time.